TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/CodingGuidelines.rst

 * if in doubt about the length: use short lines!

   * That way reST is readable as source as well
-  * Files can be easily edited directly on Github
+  * Files can be easily edited directly on GitHub
   * Files can be compared in a diff view